Reversible Encryption

 Why Reversible Encryption?

-Sometimes you need to protect data temporarily, not destroy it forever
+Sometimes you need to protect data for a while.
+You don't need to destroy it forever.

 Temporary Protection

-Share documents with external parties during a project, then restore original data when the project ends.
+Share documents with outside parties during a project.
+Restore the original data when the project ends.

 Audit Compliance

-Anonymize production data for testing but maintain ability to trace back to originals for audit purposes.
+Anonymize production data for testing.
+You still keep the ability to trace back to the originals for audits.

 Legal Discovery

-Protect sensitive information during legal proceedings while preserving the ability to restore if required by court order.
+Protect sensitive information during legal proceedings.
+You still keep the ability to restore it if a court orders you to.

 Safe AI Workflows

-Send anonymized prompts to AI assistants, then restore context when reviewing outputs internally.
+Send anonymized prompts to AI assistants.
+Restore the context later when you review the outputs yourself.

 How It Works